 At 1 PM on Saturday, June 10th, the YB program concludes with an afternoon gala concert of all the small ensembles, the bass orchestra, and performances by winners of the YB Competitions.
 Then on Saturday evening, the final concerts of the ISB convention close out the week.

 Those who teach in the Young Bassist Program are as excited about participating as the students.
-Students and families will find that the YB Program at the ISB 2017 Convention at Ithaca, New York will be exciting, challenging, rewarding, and often the beginning of life-long connections and networks with the world-wide community of bassists.
+Students and families will find that the YB Program at the ISB 2019 Convention at Bloomington, Indiana will be exciting, challenging, rewarding, and often the beginning of life-long connections and networks with the world-wide community of bassists.